Nantero1/ai-first-devops-toolkit/README.md

 2. Review the error logs (beautiful output with Rich!)
 3. Validate your Azure authentication and permissions
 4. Ensure your input JSON follows the required format
+5. Open an issue on GitHub as a last resort, don't expect a response fast.
+But I'll try to help you out.

 ---